Love is not tourism

 Love is not tourism is an international grassroots movement of couples that due to restrictions in place in reaction to the COVID-19 pandemic could not meet their partners.
 The movement was formed in June 2020 by unknown individuals and quickly spread onto various social media platforms.
 The German programmer Felix Urbasik created a website to promote the campaign of essential travels to people committed in a relationship to meet in person safely during the pandemic.
 The campaign was partially successful among some of the countries part of the European Union to make concessions to people trying to meet up with their partner.

 The site is currently a wiki, allowing anyone to contribute to information regarding travel bans on every country.

 History

 The exact origins of the movement are unknown.
 The largest Facebook group with the name "Love Is Not Tourism" was created on 27 June 2020.
 The earliest use of the hashtag #LoveIsNotTourism on Twitter was on 4 June 2020.

 On 5 July 2020, Felix Urbasik created the website loveisnottourism.org to promote the movement and achieve travel exemptions for couples in committed relationships, including both married and unmarried couples.
-He is often seen as the founder of the movement.

 In May 2021, the site turned in a wiki, allowing users to contribute with information about travel bans of each country.